Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 ```
 You can change it to whatever you want but the `map` in the material code will have to match whatever you chose for your output difficulty.

-If a material does have `color:` set, then it cannot be colored by the material.
-However, it still could be colored by the lightmap, directional lights
+If a material does not have `color:` set, then it cannot be colored by the material.
+However, it still could be colored by the lightmap, directional lights, or by lighting the geo itself, if supported.

 # Material List